 Anthony took them to Thula Thula, unhopeful that they would stay.
 To begin, there had been escape attempts, one of which landed the herd into the hands of armed poachers and very nearly ended in another fatal human interaction.
 Managing to coax them away from the hunters, Anthony then lived with the elephants, night and day, until they got to know him and became comfortable within the sanctuary.
 His gentle, sustained eye-contact, calm conversations with the animals established a bond of trust and ongoing safety for the herds.
 We were able to rehabilitate the traumatised mother, Nana, who became a fond and dear friend.

 After Anthony’s death, his sons and wife reported that two herds of wild elephants inexplicably made the 12-hour walk to his home.
 They had not visited it for one and a half years.

 Nobody knows how they knew of his death, but they appeared to mourn the loss of their beloved friends.
 They stayed for two days and two nights before walking back.

-If you are interested in reading Lawrence Anthony’s remarkable true story, The Elephant Whisperer, you can get it from Amazon here.
+If you are interested in reading Lawrence Anthony’s remarkable true story, The Elephant Whisperer, you can get it from Amazon here with my affiliate link.